juxor/afaq/markdown/secH6.md

 local bodies, knowing the grassroots situation, _"had proved to be more far- sighted than the centre."_ For example, flax had been substituted for cotton long before the centre had issued instructions for this.
-Arguments reversing the logic centralisation were raised: _"there was a lot of talk about scarcity of raw materials, while small factories and mills were stuffed with them in some provinces: what's better, to let work go on, or to make plans?"_ These _"expressed feelings . . . about the inefficiency of the **glavk** system and the waste which was visible locally."_ Indeed, _"the inefficiency of central financing seriously jeopardised local activity."_ While _"the centre had displayed a great deal of conservatism and routine thinking,"_ the localities _"had already found ways of rationing raw materials, a measure which had not yet been decided upon at the centre."_ [**Op.
+Arguments reversing the logic of centralisation were raised: _"there was a lot of talk about scarcity of raw materials, while small factories and mills were stuffed with them in some provinces: what's better, to let work go on, or to make plans?"_
+These _"expressed feelings . . . about the inefficiency of the **glavk**
+system and the waste which was visible locally."_ Indeed, _"the inefficiency of central financing seriously jeopardised local activity."_ While _"the centre had displayed a great deal of conservatism and routine thinking,"_ the localities _"had already found ways of rationing raw materials, a measure which had not yet been decided upon at the centre."_ [**Op.
 Cit.**, p.269, p.
-270 and pp.
+270 and pp. 272-3]
-272-3]

 This did not result in changes as such demands _"challenged . . . the central directives of the party"_ which _"approved the principles on which the